MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#privacy">:open_file_folder: [<b><i>Full List of Privacy</i></b>]</a>.

+- Forgettable Federated Linear Learning with Certified Data Removal. [[paper]](https://arxiv.org/abs/2306.02216)
+  - Ruinan Jin, Minghui Chen, Qiong Zhang, Xiaoxiao Li.
+  - Key Word: Machine Unlearning; Federated Learning; Linearized Neural Networks.
+  - <details><summary>Digest</summary> This study focuses on federated learning (FL), a distributed learning framework that allows collaborative model training without sharing data.
+The authors specifically investigate the "forgettable FL" paradigm, where the global model should not reveal any information about a client it has never encountered.
+They propose the Forgettable Federated Linear Learning (2F2L) framework, which incorporates novel training and data removal strategies.
+The framework employs linear approximation to enable deep neural networks to work within the FL setting, achieving comparable results to standard neural network training.
+They also introduce FedRemoval, an efficient removal strategy that addresses computational challenges by approximating the Hessian matrix using public server data.
+The authors provide theoretical guarantees for their method, bounding the differences in model weights between FedRemoval and retraining from scratch.
+Experimental results on MNIST and Fashion-MNIST datasets demonstrate the effectiveness of their approach in achieving a balance between model accuracy and information removal, outperforming baseline strategies and approaching retraining from scratch.

 - Privacy Auditing with One (1) Training Run. [[paper]](https://arxiv.org/abs/2305.08846)
   - Thomas Steinke, Milad Nasr, Matthew Jagielski.
   - Key Word: Privacy Auditting.